Thirty-three gods: Variations

-The Brihadaranyaka Upanishad describes the existence of these deities with a different lineup:
+The Brihadaranyaka Upanishad describes the existence of these deities with a different lineup: It was described by Yajnavalkya at the Bahudakshina Yajna organised by the King Janaka of Mithila at his court.

 Yājñavalkya said, 'These are but the manifestations of them, but there are only thirty-three gods.'
 'Which are those thirty-three?'
 'The eight Vasus, the eleven Rudras and the twelve Ādityas—these are thirty-one, and Indra and Prajāpati make up the thirty-three.'